Scalingo/documentation/_includes/github_permission.md

-{%note%}
+{% warning %}
-Make sure you have an admin access to your repository if it belongs to an organization, or you will not be able to link it with your app.
+If your repository belongs to an **organization**, make sure you have an **owner** access to it.
+You will not be able to link it with your app if you lack this owner right.
-{%endnote%}
+{% endwarning %}